brokenricemedia/MealTicket/README.md

 4. Product results page will show based on user search by location, product name, or vendor name

-## Future Development
-+ Paypal or Stripe Payment Integration
+5. Paypal or Stripe Payment Integration
-+ Expand web app to a platform where local home chefs can create account as vendors to sell their products

 ## Contributing
 1. Fork this repository